 In conclusion, we have proposed and demonstrated the possibility of using one-electron quantum cyclotrons within a microwave trap cavity to search for DPDM.
-A big advantage is that detection is essentially free of background excitations, making the detection sensitivity of the transition rate scale with observation time as $T{\rm obs}^{-1}$ rather than $T{\rm obs}^{-\frac{1}{2}}$.
-The obtained limit is the most sensitive ever obtained in the challenging meV range and all required parameters for the DPDM search are measured in-situ.
+A big advantage is that detection is essentially free of background excitations, making the detection sensitivity of the transition rate scale with observation time as T{obs}^{-1} rather than $T{\rm obs}^{-\frac{1}{2}}$.
+The obtained limit is the most sensitive ever obtained in the challenging meV range, and all required parameters for the DPDM search are measured in situ.
 The narrow frequency range realized in this first demonstration could be greatly extended in an apparatus designed and optimized for dark matter detection.
-This proposal and demonstration thus opens a new direction for DPDM searches.
+Furthermore, the trapped electron is naturally compatible with a large magnetic field, and application to an axion search is promising with a dedicated antenna [64].
+This proposal and demonstration thus open a new direction for DPDM searches.

-This work was supported by the U.S. DOE, Office of Science, National QIS Research Centers, Superconducting Quantum Materials and Systems Center (SQMS) under the contract No. DE-AC02-07CH11359.
-Additional support was provided by NSF Grant No. PHY-1903756, No. PHY-2110565, and No. PHY-2014215, by the John Templeton Foundation Grant No. 61906 and No. 61039, by the Simons Investigator Award No. 824870, by the DOE HEP QuantISED Award No. 100495, by the Gordon and Betty Moore Foundation Grant No. GBMF7946, and by the Masason Foundation.
-S.W. was supported in part by the Clark Fellowship.
-Y.X. was supported in part by the Vincent and Lily Woo Fellowship.
+This work was supported by the U.S. DOE, Office of Science, National QIS Research Centers, Superconducting Quantum Materials and Systems Center (SQMS) under Contract No. DE-AC02-07CH11359.
+Additional support was provided by NSF Grants No. PHY-1903756, No. PHY-2110565, and No. PHY-2014215; by the John Templeton Foundation Grants No. 61906 and No. 61039; by the Simons Investigator Award No. 824870; by the DOE HEP QuantISED Award No. 100495; by the Gordon and Betty Moore Foundation Grant No. GBMF7946; and by the Masason Foundation.
+S. W. was supported in part by the Clark Fellowship.
+Y. X. was supported in part by the Vincent and Lily Woo Fellowship.